pianobin/songsync/README.md

 python3 examples/convert_yt_to_spotify_playlist.py --yt_playlist_id PLwjEXrvFo-2Bs1-hvfjQ_G61COZ0aBTK5 --spotify_playlist_name "My Playlist" --interactive
 ```

 In interactive mode, if the script cannot find the YouTube track on Spotify you will be prompted to manually enter a title and artist.
-Enter it as it would appear on the Spotify US market.
+Enter it as it would appear in your country.
 You can enter blank in the prompt to skip.